sciactive/nephele/packages/authenticator-pam/README.md

 Read the details on https://www.npmjs.com/package/authenticate-pam, which is used for the actual PAM authentication.

-Specifically, you may need to use `NODE_OPTIONS='--experimental-specifier-resolution=node'` when you launch your server.
+You may also need to use `NODE_OPTIONS='--experimental-specifier-resolution=node'` when you launch your server.

 # Options / Defaults